92arpitgoyal/Jukebox-API-Hibernate-Spring/README.md

-# Townscript-Jukebox-Api
+### Jukebox API using Hibernate and Spring
-This is JAVA REST based application for Jukebox by TownScript
+This is JAVA REST based application for Jukebox by Arpit Goyal at TownScript